Rocky Peak 30/50 Trail Runs

 Trail Run Events & New Basin Blues Running Club

 The Rocky Peak Ultra Trail Race is co-managed by New Basin Blues Running Club and by Trail Run Events, LLC who also produce the Bulldog 50K & 25K Trail Runs.
-A portion of the proceeds from Rocky Peak Ultra Trail Race will benefit the 501c3 New Basin Blues High School XC Shoe Program.
+Rocky Peak Ultra Trail Race will benefit the 501c3 New Basin Blues High School XC Shoe Program.
 Since 2001, the club has raised money to purchase brand new running shoes for local high school students for their xc season.
 When you run the Rocky Peak race, you will enjoy seeing many of the kids who benefit from this program volunteering at the race and we are happy to have them participate as their way of giving back.

 Thanks to Bandit Ultra Trail Races

 We want to thank Randy & Sarita Shoemaker and the Bandit Race Committee for their support and confidence in handing the reins over to Trail Run Events and New Basin Blues who will co-direct the new race.
 All of the work to develop an ultra race in this location is due to the effort of the Shoemakers and the Race Committee.
-Most of the text description of the races and race courses as well as photos and maps are provided by permission of the Bandit Races.
+Some of the text description of the races and race courses as well as photos and maps are provided by permission of the Bandit Races.

 Parking & Carpooling